Barca opt to bring Deulofeu back to Nou Camp

-BARCELONA Barcelona have exercised their buy-back option for Spanish winger Gerard Deulofeu, who has spent the last three seasons playing for Everton, Sevilla and AC Milan.
+BARCELONA (Reuters) - Barcelona have exercised their buy-back option for Spanish winger Gerard Deulofeu, who has spent the last three seasons playing for Everton, Sevilla and AC Milan.

 "In the following days the terms will be agreed with both Everton and the player.
 Deulofeu’s contract will run until 30 June 2019," Barca said on their website.